r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 <ResizableIcon src="/blog-images/serverless-swift/serverless-swift.png" altText="Serverless Swift icon" />

+I've long been interested in running Swift on the back end, but it wasn't until a combination of a fun project idea and a spark from Swift Cloud that I was inspired to dig in and try it out.
+But why do it this way?
+How does it work?
+And how well does it run in terms of cost and performance?
+We'll break all of that down.

 ## TL;DR

-I built a serverless back-end system entirely in Swift that remotely flashes the Philips Hue bulbs in my house whenever my favorite sports teams score or win.
+I built an event-driven serverless back end entirely in Swift that remotely flashes the Philips Hue bulbs in my house whenever my favorite sports teams score or win.
 It runs on AWS services including Lambda, DynamoDB, SQS, and EventBridge, and costs less than $0.20/month.

-You can view the full source code for this project on GitHub: https://github.com/r-token/sports-home-automation-swift
+You can view the full source code for this project on [GitHub](https://github.com/r-token/sports-home-automation-swift).

 ## Background